kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

     sigName,
   });

-  // Set the response from the action as the signature share which will not need combination on the client Lit.Actions.setResponse({ response: JSON.stringify(signature) });
+  // Set the response from the action as the signature share which will not need to be combined on the client Lit.Actions.setResponse({ response: JSON.stringify(signature) });
-})()`;
+})();

 const client = new LitNodeClient({
     litNetwork: "datil-dev",